Oakland PSC Internship | Application Procedures

 The PSC interns are encouraged to become life-long learners who engage in ongoing continuing education, scholarship, and professional development.

 Prospective interns must have completed their required coursework, supervised practicum and be in good standing with their psychology training program.
 Interns from both Ph.D. and Psy.D. programs are encouraged to apply.
-While interns from APA-accredited programs in Clinical and Counseling Psychology will be given preference, the internship will consider applicants from non-APA accredited programs if coursework is equivalent in breadth and depth to APA-accredited programs.

 Additionally, prospective candidates must have: